GGbond-study/FedHarmo/README.md

 This repo is the implementation of "FedHarmo: Harmonizing Global Aggregation and Local Alignment in Cross-Domain Federated Medical Image Segmentation".

-💻
+## 💻 Requirements
-## Please review the following requirements and install the packages listed in the `requirements.txt` file.
+Please review the following requirements and install the packages listed in the `requirements.txt` file.

 ```bash
 $ pip install --upgrade pip
 $ pip install -r requirements.txt
 ```

+## 🚀 Usage
-## For endoscopic polyp segmentation, the command for execution is as follows:
+For endoscopic polyp segmentation, the command for execution is as follows:
 ```bash
 $ bash run_polyp.sh
 ```